AlanRockefeller/inat.label.py/README.md

 - When generating PDF or RTF labels it prints the iconic taxon along with the name - fungi in blue, plants in green and everything else in white.
 This will help you quickly notice if an observation number is mistyped.
 - You can use the --no-qr command line argument to omit QR codes.
 - You can use the --minilabel command line argument to make tiny labels that have only the observation # and QR code.
+- Per-label customization of which fields appear on the label via the `--custom` option (add/remove default or observation fields without editing the code).

 ## Installation